 What Are The Essential Elements Of A Good Newsletter?

 Before we explore a variety of engagement-driving tactics from some of the biggest newsletters in the world, there are a few fundamentals that every business owner or email marketer should follow.
 To stop people from hitting the ‘unsubscribe’ button, we suggest building your newsletters around these five essential elements:

 Strong subject line

 First impressions count.
 Use a few carefully selected words to grab attention, create a sense of urgency, and clearly communicate why someone should open your email

 Great email design is key to keeping subscribers engaged.
 Whether you use an email template or design your newsletter from scratch, it should be eye-catching, easy to read, and optimized for mobile devices

-People’s online time is precious, so be sure to inspire and inform with content that’s relevant and well-written.
+People’s online time is precious, its an advantage to know how to overcome writer's block to be sure to inspire and inform with content that’s relevant and well-written.

 Clear call to action

 What should people do once they’ve read your newsletter?
 From visiting your events page to entering a competition, be sure to drive engagement by placing a CTA front and center.